Speech recognition: Deep feedforward and recurrent neural networks

-Researchers are exploring deep neural networks (DNNs) and denoising autoencoders .A DNN is a type of artificial neural network that includes multiple hidden layers between the input and output.
+Researchers are exploring deep neural networks (DNNs) and denoising autoencoders.
+A DNN is a type of artificial neural network that includes multiple hidden layers between the input and output.
 Like simpler neural networks, DNNs can model complex, non-linear relationships.
 However, their deeper architecture allows them to build more sophisticated representations that combine features from earlier layers.
 This gives them a powerful ability to learn and recognize complex patterns in speech data.

 A major breakthrough in using DNNs for large vocabulary speech recognition came in 2010.
 In a collaboration between industry and academia, researchers used DNNs with large output layers based on context-dependent HMM states that were created using decision trees.
-This approach significantly improved performanc.
+This approach significantly improved performance.

 A core idea behind deep learning is to eliminate the need for manually designed features and instead learn directly from input data.
 This was first demonstrated using deep autoencoders trained on raw spectrograms or linear filter-bank features.
 These models outperformed traditional Mel-Cepstral features, which rely on fixed transformations.
 More recently, researchers showed that waveforms can achieve excellent results in large-scale speech recognition.